cloudfoundry/cf-for-k8s/docs/configuration/external-databases.md

 Please note to the **different spelling** of `postgres`  and `postgresql` for capi and uaa.

+## Limitations

+The traffic to an external database will not be encrypted.
+This will be changed in the near future.

+## Setup

 As prerequisite, you need to execute the following steps to configure your postgres installation for cf-for-k8s:

 1. Set the environment variables